 Suranai - Sarawak

-These two instruments were collected in Sarawak Malaysia, and labelled as suranai, although this may not be the correct name.
-They are both one-string spike-fiddles and both found in the Iban communities.
-The top instrument has a partially closed-back bamboo resonator that is covered by skin with a bit of fur added around the edge.
+Collected in Sarawak Malaysia, and labelled as suranai, this is a one-string spike-fiddle found in Iban communities.
+It has a partially closed-back bamboo resonator that is covered by skin with a bit of fur added around the edge.
 The peg enters the neck from the rear (rotated in the picture), and the string is sisal or rattan.
 The movable bridge was a simple stick.
 The bow string is also sisal or rattan and friction is created by wetting the bow string.
-The lower picture shows a version made from a coconut shell covered by lizard skin with a large wooden bridge, a metal string, and a peg inserted from the side.
-The bow hair is again sisal or rattan but needs rosin to function.
-These are instruments to accompany the singing of epic and entertainment songs.
+Used to accompany the singing of epic and entertainment songs.

 Xuhu The xuhu is a two-string stick-fiddle from Fujian Province in southern China.
 It is used in a regional form called “Ten Sounds”, that can include other types of Chinese huqin (fiddles).
 The xuhu was a cylindrical wooden resonator, open at the back and with a pythonskin top.
 The neck is inserted through the resonator, and at the top has carved scroll head, and two carved pegs inserted from the back.
 The bow is separate from the strings.
 The bridge is movable, and the strings are metal.
 This is a smaller instrument about 40 cm long (16 inches), so it has a higher tone.
 See Laohu.